sammich/PegaStudioPro/README.md

 - improve tools such as tracer/clipboard
 - remove unnecessary friction, such as with the default password feature

+## Read before you install

+> [!CAUTION]
+> This component is not supported by Pega.
+Read this page carefully before you install.

 ## Requirements

 - Pega 8.6 or later
-- Latest [Pega Peer Review](https://community.pega.com/marketplace/components/peer-review-component) for your platform installed
+- [Pega Peer Review](https://community.pega.com/marketplace/components/peer-review-component) - see the table below for supported versions.
-    - v8.6.8 for platform versions up to 8.8.x
-    - v8.83.09 for platform '23 or later

 ## Available versions